duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/994_AMOD18_TheObstavoidAlgorithm.md

 In this demo different scenarios are set up in a simulation, where you can test the Obstavoid algorithm to its full extent.

 <img src="994_AMOD18_TheObstavoidAlgorithm/demo_1_no_cost_grid.gif" width="80%">
-Actor, passing a dynamic obstacle
+[Actor, passing a dynamic obstacle.]

 ## The Obstavoid Algorithm {#demo-obstavoid-explained}